Skip to content

 Verifying Health

-• Container status: docker-compose ps (shows healthy/unhealthy).
+• Container status: make docker-ps or docker-compose ps (shows healthy/unhealthy).

-• Direct probe: docker exec maricusco-app curl -i http://localhost:8000/health.
+• From inside container: docker exec redhound-app curl -i http://localhost:8000/health.

 • Startup period: during start_period the container may show starting; it should transition to healthy once dependencies are reachable and the endpoint responds 200.